AAFC-Bioinfo-AAC/template-repository/README.md

 ## Citation

-> 👉 REQUIRED section: Include citation instructions, ideally via a [CITATION.cff](CITATION.cff) file, which enables GitHub and tools like Zenodo to generate standardized citations automatically.
+> 👉 REQUIRED: Include citation instructions, ideally via a [CITATION.cff](CITATION.cff) file, which enables GitHub and tools like Zenodo to generate standardized citations automatically.

 To cite this project, click the **`Cite this repository`** button on the right-hand sidebar.